Paolo Bettini: 2008 season

 Bettini's start was plagued by injuries, including a fall at the Kuurne–Brussels–Kuurne and a rib broken when he fell on a wet descent in the Tour of the Basque Country.
-He won the Trofeo Matteoti and stages at the Tour of Austria and Tour de Wallonie.
+He won the Trofeo Matteotti and stages at the Tour of Austria and Tour de Wallonie.
 He also won two stages at the Vuelta a España, where he said he was leaving Quick Step after 10 years due to a financial dispute.

 On September 27 he announced his retirement.
 On 4 November, he fell during the Milan six-day and was taken to hospital unconscious.

 Coaching career

 On 17 June 2010, Bettini was named as the new Italian national coach, following the death of Franco Ballerini in a car accident earlier that year.
 He left this role in 2014 to work with Fernando Alonso on his new cycling team in preparation for its launch in 2015.